richard-kramer/exeta-desk-controller/legacy_platformio/README.md

 These pins are connected to the D1 Mini as `OUTPUT`.
 By setting them to `HIGH`, the board simulates a button press on the controller.

-Additionally, it receives SoftwareSerial (UART?) packages from the central control box via Pin 4 (`SoftwareSerial` RX) with a baud rate of `9600`.
+Additionally, it receives UART packages from the central control box via Pin 4 (`SoftwareSerial` RX) with a baud rate of `9600`.
 TX is unused.
 To use this information on the D1 mini, the RX wire is connected as `INPUT` on the D1 Mini and configured as `SoftwareSerial` RX pin.

 Pin 1 and 2 are used for 5V power.